Why Negative Goals Sabotage Your Success

 Goal Management Training research indicates that changes in goal-management for adults with ADHD relate to enhanced ability to handle competing stimuli and thought processes.
 Since avoidance goals require more cognitive resources to process, they place additional strain on already challenged executive functions.

 Stress compounds these effects because it further depletes cognitive resources.
 Under stress, our ability to maintain focus on abstract future rewards diminishes, making immediate threat avoidance more salient.
-This explains why professionals experiencing high stress levels often find themselves “stuck” in avoidance-based thinking patterns.
+This explains why professionals experiencing high stress levels often find themselves stuck in avoidance-based thinking patterns.

-For these individuals, reframing goals from avoidance to approach orientation can reduce cognitive load, improve executive control, and make progress more accessible by aligning the goal structure with how their brains naturally process information.
+For these individuals, reframing goals from avoidance to approach orientation can reduce cognitive load, improve executive control, and make progress more accessible.
+People with ADHD may find particular benefit from the Pomodoro Technique for ADHD, which can be enhanced through positive goal framing.

 4-Step Process: How to Reframe Any Negative Goal